Home » Valentine's Day » How to paint on glass with DecoArt

 Then, I carefully removed the doily before the paint dried.
 Look how dainty it looks!

-I added a few other Valentine’s items to add some more red.
+I added a few other Valentine’s items to increase the red.
 The items are staged on my DIY corner cabinet.

-It was so much fun I decided to try another!
+It was so much fun that I decided to try another.

 Simple heart stencil